 And if you read enough, you eventually become inspired to write yourself.

-We hadn't talked for a couple of years.
+We hadn't talked for a couple years.

-And then he says, here are my favorite three episodes in the book, and they were the exact same three stories out of a 500-page book that I had told to my friends on the painting scaffolding that day.
+And they were the exact same three stories out of a 500-page book that I had told to my friends on the painting scaffolding that day.

-So, what do you have here?
+So what do you have here?

 You have an interesting coincidence.